Get us in your inbox

 • Musicals

-You’ll get a kick out of this holiday stalwart, which still features Santa, wooden soldiers and the dazzling Rockettes.
-In recent years, new music, more eye-catching costumes and advanced technology have been introduced to bring audience members closer to the performance.
+You’ll get a kick out of this holiday stalwart, which still features Santa, wooden soldiers, live animals, a tribute to The Nutcracker and the dazzling Rockettes.
 In the signature kick line that finds its way into most of the big dance numbers, the Rockettes’ 36 pairs of legs rise and fall like the batting of an eyelash, their perfect unison a testament to the disciplined human form.
 This is precision dancing on a massive scale—a Busby Berkeley number come to glorious life—and it takes your breath away.

 Advertising